nikolashn/basque/MANUAL.md

 The `&&` and `||` operators are short-circuiting.
 ### Statements
+Statements are combinations of expressions that together form a program.
+In this section, square brackets `[]` signify optionality, and words in angle brackets `<>` represent that one of multiple different expressions or tokens can be used.

 `write <expression>;`

 Outputs an expression to standard output (converting numeric expressions to `u64` and then to decimal strings of numbers)